Pen – FrøyaRingen (NYTEK23)

 Important information is marked with the following symbols:

-1. Summary with an overview of the component and key points related to escape protection
+1. Summary with an overview of the component and key points related to escape prevention

 1.1 General definitions